-Whilst digital banking may still be a few years away from the norm, the FinTech industry is known to lead by innovation, so challenger banks are always thinking ahead in order to increase customer acquisition and retention, with some digital banks expanding their services to reach a wider audience.
+While digital banking may still be a few years away from the norm, the FinTech industry is known to lead by innovation, so challenger banks are always thinking ahead to increase customer acquisition and retention.
+In addition, some digital banks are expanding their services to reach a wider audience.

 What is digital banking?

-Digital banking is a system where banking services are fully online, as opposed to traditional banking where customers need to go to a physical branch in order to request services.
-It allows for easier and faster access to services and it improves the communication between banks and customers, as customers can get any information they want 24/7, or connect to customer service in one click.
+Digital banking is a system where banking services are entirely online, whereas, with traditional banking, customers need to go to a physical branch to request assistance.
+As a result, digital banking allows for easier and faster access to services.
+In addition, it improves the communication between banks and customers, as customers can get any information they want 24/7 or connect to customer service with one click.

-From paying and transferring money, to opening new accounts and managing finances, customers can do pretty much anything in a couple of minutes, stress-free.
-Technology has also changed consumers expectations of banking services.
-Customers now want a faster, easier service that is customised to suit their needs.
-They are expecting to choose from a wide range of options, and to be fully informed about the products.
+From paying and transferring money to opening new accounts and managing finances, customers can do pretty much anything in a few minutes, stress-free.
+However, customers now want a faster, more straightforward service customised to suit their needs.
+In addition, they expect to choose from a wide range of options and be fully informed about the products.

 Progression from a digital bank to a “super bank”

-Digital banks are paying close attention to customer behaviour and with the adoption of technology and masses of data, is it easier from them to adapt to customers’ changing requirements.
-Convenience is now the key piece of any banking product and whilst digital banks are already gaining traction in the market, supported by customers’ loyalty and love for the brand, they can be quick to jump on the next big trend.
+Digital banks are paying close attention to customer behaviour, and with the adoption of technology and masses of data, it is easier for them to adapt to customers’ changing requirements.
+Convenience is now the key piece of any banking product, and while digital banks are already gaining traction in the market, supported by customers’ loyalty and love for the brand, they can be quick to jump on the next big trend.

 Enter the super banks- the banks that offer all financial services a customer might need in one single product.
-From providing insurance products to facilitating and managing loans, offering wealth management solutions to investment advice, these super banks have an extensive product range and service coverage.
-The goal is to be a one-stop-shop, meaning that the customer doesn’t need to go anywhere else to request a service, and can do it all through their one bank.
+From providing insurance products to facilitating and managing loans and offering wealth management solutions to investment advice.
+These super banks have an extensive product range and service coverage.
+The goal is to be a one-stop-shop, meaning that the customer doesn’t need to go anywhere else to request a service and can do it all through their one bank.

 Companies that are conquering the super bank

-These services include helping customers with finding the best energy deals, getting better savings rates or managing their finances more efficiently.
-In order to be able to offer all of these services, Monzo partners with other service providers and gains commission from them every time a Monzo customer purchases a product through the app.
-Its energy switching service launched in May and based on its success, Monzo’s founder expects this revenue stream to account for 80% of all the business’ revenue.
+These services include helping customers with finding the best energy deals, getting better savings rates, or managing their finances more efficiently.
+To offer all of these services, Monzo partners with other service providers and gains commission from them every time a Monzo customer purchases a product through the app.
+Its energy switching service launched in May, and based on its success, Monzo’s founder expects this revenue stream to account for 80% of all the business’ revenue.
 Increasingly more digital banks are following this path.

 What challenges do super banks bring?

-Essentially, super banks bring commodity.
-The possibility to combine all financial services in just one app is an appealing proposition, especially for the later generations that grew up alongside the technological revolution.
-Whilst super banks bring exactly what customers are looking for, they can also blindside customers to choose a service that might not be the best or the most suitable for them, as customers can be tempted to opt for convenience, rather than doing their own research into what company best suits their needs.
+Essentially, super banks bring commodities.
+Therefore, the possibility of combining all financial services in just one app is an appealing proposition, especially for the later generations that grew up alongside the technological revolution.
+However, super banks can also blindside customers to choose a service that might not be the most suitable for them by tempting them to opt for convenience rather than doing their research into what company best suits their needs.